Delray Beach: Walkable town with award-winning beach is a great weekend getaway

-Today, she said, people are drawn to Delray because it didn’t “go big” in its redevelopment, preferring “people clustered around a main street of historic buildings.”
+Part of the secret to Delray Beach’s appeal is that it didn’t “go big” in its redevelopment, instead maintaining a low-rise downtown where people are clustered around a main street with historic buildings.

 Delray’s renaissance started in the 1980s, when downtown storefronts were empty and older buildings neglected.
 The Community Redevelopment Agency began to address blight and crime and brought visible improvements such as trees and paving stones for downtown.
 Meanwhile, citizens led historic preservation efforts.